 It strengthens your immunity, eases bowel disorders, melancholy, anxiety and fury and great for your cardiovascular health as well.
 Experiments have revealed patients recovered faster when exposed to greenery from the window.
 When they saw a brick wall from the same window, the healing was slow.

-Effect of nature on mental health:
+What is the effect of nature on mental health?

 Going green for mental health makes sense; it is a proved and universally accepted fact now.
 Being devoid of natural light in the confinement of indoors shoots our stress level.
 Conversely, sunlight has immense health benefits pertaining to both our mind and body.
 It mitigates tension and blood pressure and fortifies our immunity system.